 A burn injury can change your life.
 Severe burns can cause blistering, open wounds and permanent scarring or disfigurement.
 The worst cases result in limb amputation or wrongful death.
-Burns can happen in several circumstances, from a house fire to spilled chemical substances at work.
+Burns can happen in several circumstances, from a house fire to spilled chemical substances during a workplace accident.
 If you or a loved one has burn injuries, request a consultation with our Miami burn injury attorneys.
 We may be able to help you obtain compensation for your damages.

-A Burn injury lawyer from the Flanagan Personal Injury & Wrongful Death Law Firm, P.A. will work closely with you to identify your case goals and create a legal strategy that works for you.
+A Miami personal injury lawyer from our firm will work closely with you to identify your case goals and create a legal strategy that works for you.
 We focus on personal care and attention for each client, using our intimate knowledge of personal injury law to forge an optimal path to maximum results.
 Contact us today for a free consultation to discuss your legal options for recovery.

 Causes of Burn Injuries

 Burn injuries can be caused by a wide variety of different cases:

 The underlying cause of your burn injury is what we’ll try to identify during a case investigation.
 We’re interested in discovering who or what is responsible for the proximate cause of your burns.
 In other words, whose negligence caused your burn injuries?